Censorship in the United Kingdom: Laws on obscenity and sexual content

+Mull of Kintyre test

+According to an urban legend, the Mull of Kintyre test or Mull of Kintyre rule was an unofficial guideline used by the British Board of Film Classification (BBFC) to decide whether an image of a penis could be shown.
+According to the myth, the BBFC would not permit the general release of a film or video if it depicted a penis erect to the point that the angle it made from the vertical was higher than that of the peninsula of Kintyre in Argyll and Bute on maps of Scotland.
+This test has often been called "the angle of the dangle".

+The Mull of Kintyre test was said to have first been used for the release of the controversial erotic historical drama film Caligula in 1979.

 Stage licensing

 Censorship of stage plays was exercised by the Master of the Revels in England by about 1600 until the English Civil War in 1642.

 In 1737, partly as a result of political attacks by Henry Fielding against Robert Walpole, Parliament enacted a law that established "the Examiner of the Stage" (an official in the Lord Chamberlain's office) to censor plays on the basis of both politics and morals (i.e. sexual impropriety, blasphemy, and foul language).
 Plays had to be licensed by the Lord Chamberlain.
 In 1737, through the influence of the Duke of Grafton, the Shakespearian commentator Edward Capell was appointed with an annual salary of £200 as deputy-examiner of plays.
 This censorship by licensing requirement was finally abolished by the Theatres Act 1968.

-According to Rufus Osgood Mason (who gives an example of a written license from 1814):
+According to Rufus Osgood Mason (who gives an example of a written licence from 1814):

 Charles Kemble, later in life, received the appointment of "Examiner of Plays".
 The duties consisted in reading the plays which had been accepted by the managers of the different theatres, to see that they contained nothing objectionable either on the score of politics or morals.
-Those that were approved were reported to the Lord Chamberlain who issued the license.
+Those that were approved were reported to the Lord Chamberlain who issued the licence.